ellysh/video-game-bots/BotsClassification/purpose-of-bots.md

 ![Game Purchase Scheme](game-purchase.png)

-But the question is are you sure that you will find exact what you want after paying your money and compete with players give you a lot of fun?
+But the question is are you sure that you will find exact what you want after paying a load of money and competing with players give you expected pleasure?

 ![Go Away](go-away.png)